sffc/socketio-file-upload/README.md

 I hope to one day see this project implement the following features.

-* Upload Progress.
-There are examples of this on the net, so it should be feasible to implement.
+* Better callback for upload progress.
+Have the server confirm receipt of a chunk before firing the "progress" event on the client side.
 * Allow input of a file URL rather than uploading a file from your computer or mobile device.